 Emily joined WA after 10 years spent progressing award-winning cultural work with Allied Works Architecture.
 She received her architecture degrees from UVA and Harvard, and came to WA to continue applying her advanced design principles to new programs.
 Emily’s architectural interests focus on innovative spatial and planning solutions.
 She especially enjoys working collaboratively with clients during the conceptual design phase.

 PROJECT LEAD, ARCHITECT

-So far in his career, Bradley has won a Fulbright Fellowship, an AIA Medal, and a Rotch Travelling Scholarship (which allowed him to pursue independent architectural study across eight countries).
+With more than 17 years’ experience working for internationally recognized firms in Boston, Phoenix, and Portland, Bradley is an award-winning and LEED accredited professional.
+So far in his career, Bradley has won a Fulbright Fellowship, an AIA Medal, and a Rotch Travelling Scholarship, which allowed him to pursue independent architectural study in eight different countries.
 Bradley holds his B. Arch and M. Arch from Washington University in St. Louis.

-He is a LEED accredited professional who has worked in a number of prominent architectural offices.
-Prior to joining WA Alexis worked at Allied Works Architecture on a variety of scales and project types, including the National Veterans Memorial Museum in Columbus Ohio.
+Alexis holds a BA in philosophy from Lewis & Clark College, a M.Arch from the University of Texas at Austin, and has studied and traveled throughout Japan, Mexico, Central America, and Western Europe.
+He is a LEED accredited professional who has worked in several prominent architectural offices.
+Prior to joining WA, Alexis worked at Allied Works Architecture on a variety of project types, including the National Veterans Memorial Museum in Columbus, Ohio.